 Though it’s always at the discretion of Exchange Administrators to select disaster recovery methods and combat crisis, it is recommended to include an Exchange recovery software as part of their disaster recovery plan.
 This is because Exchange Administrators cannot be available 24x7x365 and Exchange breakdown happens unannounced.
 Having a GUI-based Exchange Recovery software can greatly help in such situations.

 Though there is always a disaster recovery plan ready and available for all organizational processes, it doesn’t ensure a cent percent recovery when a crisis hits.
-In case of an Exchange server breakdown, building a new server followed by setup /m RecoverServer for Exchange server 2010/2013/2016/2019 is an ideal disaster recovery technique.
+In case of an Exchange server breakdown, recovering Exchange Server with the help of setup /m RecoverServer is an ideal disaster recovery technique.
+This switch works for Exchange server 2007/2010/2013/2016.
 However, it hardly proves to be successful mainly due to Exchange mailbox database corruption, which may happen when Exchange server crashes or shutdowns unexpectedly.

 In such cases, you must implement an Exchange recovery software like Stellar Repair for Exchange to overcome database corruption, resolve common problems with Exchange mailbox database, and ensure mailbox database recovery.
 To know more about the software, please read the MVP & Subject Matter Experts Review.